stuburger/yafl/README.md

 > **Note:**
 >
 > You might be wondering about the use of `reduceRight` in the TextInput component above.
-The simple reason for its use is this - because validators would be passed to our hypothetical component in a left to right fashion in the same order we'd like to see errors displayed.
+The simple reason for its use is because validators would be passed to our hypothetical component in a left to right fashion in the same order we'd like to see errors displayed.

 Our simple validators would look something like this: